medavox/distribackup/docs/message binary spec.md

 4. revision number  | Long
 5. checksum         | SHA1

-<a name="ArchiveInfo" />Archive Status
+<a name="FileInfoBunch" />FileInfoBunch
 -----------
-A "joint type": this structure represent two Communicables: Archive Status and Update Announcement.
+This structure is the payload for several Communicables:

+* File Request (soon)
+* "No Haz" File Request Reply
+* "Haz Nao" File Acquisition Announcement
+* Archive Status
+* Update Announcement

 The information within is used differently depending on the label.
 Only the Publisher can send an Update Announcement.